eslint/eslint/docs/user-guide/command-line-interface.md

     temp.js
     **/vendor/*.js

-A more detailed breakdown of supported patterns and directories ESLint ignores by default can be found in [Configuring ESLint](configuring.md#ignoring-files-and-directories).
+A more detailed breakdown of supported patterns and directories ESLint ignores by default can be found in [Ignoring Code](configuring/ignoring-code.md).

 ## Exit codes